BrysonL/personal-site/content/projects/vr_gpt.md

 }
 ```

 In the snippet above, you'll notice the `isPickedUp` variable.
-Since by default all scripts will always run `Update()`, we also have to set when the object is picked up and put down.
+Since by default all scripts will always run `Update()`, we also have to set when the object is picked up and put down to avoid firing all guns any time the player presses the trigger.
 This is managed using the Interactable Unity Event Wrapper and Interactable Group View scripts built in to the interaction toolkit.

 The projectile script is quite simple, it stores the id of the player who fired the gun so that the game manager can update the correct player's score when a target is hit.

 A few improvements could be made to this set of scripts, though.
-I had trouble figuring out how to detect and act on interactions with an object which led to some hack-arounds like only listening to the right controller trigger (instead of the controller that was holding the gun) and assigning the gun to a particular player (not a problem in 1 player mode, which is the only mode) rather than detecting which player picked it up.
+I had trouble figuring out how to detect and act on interactions with an object which led to some hack-arounds like only listening to the right controller trigger (instead of the controller that was holding the gun) and assigning the gun to a single player in the editor (not a problem in 1 player mode, which is the only mode) rather than detecting which player picked it up.
+I think there's probably also a more efficient way to fire that wouldn't check on every update frame, potentially putting this script somewhere in the controller rather than on the gun.
+But at the scale of my game a few extra ops aren't a problem so I haven't started optimizing that.

 ##### Target
 The Target script is conceptually simple, but has a number of configuration options that make it more complex.
 At its core, the target tracks if/when it has been hit by a projectile, updates the corresponding player's score, and optionally executes a script like knocking the target down or freezing its motion: